paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ##### Trig.xAxis / yAxis / zAxis

 When I prefer to use *X, Y, Z* instead of *right, up, forward* I use Trig.Direction values.
-These are unit directions with either the X, Y or Z component set 1 one to specify the axis.
+These are unit directions with either the X, Y or Z part set 1 one to specify the axis.

 ##### X, Y and Z